Force of Life: Reception

-When it first aired, the episode was taken to task by critics who accused Space: 1999 of being poorly plotted or deliberately enigmatic.
-While appearing on an American news programme, Martin Landau was confronted by a fellow guest personality, actor Buster Crabbe (star of the 1930s Flash Gordon and Buck Rogers serials).
-Having watched "Force of Life" and not understood the story, Crabbe demanded Landau explain what the alien force represented; to the delight of the series' detractors, Landau responded he had no idea.
-According to James Van Hise, the plot of "Force of Life" exemplifies Space: 1999s "storytelling deficiencies".
+When "Force of Life" first aired in the Midlands, a reviewer for the Birmingham Daily Post criticised the episode's horror content, believing it to be excessive and harmful to children.
+The episode was also taken to task by critics who accused Space: 1999 of being poorly plotted or deliberately enigmatic.
+John Brosnan found the story and its presentation clichéd, adding that "it could have been any episode of Star Trek, albeit a rather lavish one".
+According to James Van Hise, "Force of Life" is symptomatic of "a nagging tradition on the show, that being scripts which are not thought-out enough to provide answers to questions which they raise.
+We never really did find out what the 'force of life' in the title was, or what it accomplished."
+He wrote that episode exemplifies Space: 1999s "storytelling deficiencies".
+While appearing on an American news programme, Martin Landau was confronted by a fellow guest Buster Crabbe (star of the Flash Gordon and Buck Rogers serials).
+Having watched "Force of Life" and not understood the story, Crabbe asked Landau to explain what the alien force represented; to the delight of the series' detractors, Landau replied that he had no idea.

-Dreamwatch Bulletin called the episode "strangely gripping" even if it "suffers from a lack of clarity and one of those open-mouthed endings".
-Video Watchdog magazine found the episode's visuals to be suspenseful but regarded the story as "nonsensical".
+Retrospective reviews have been positive.
+SFX magazine gave the episode an "A minus" rating, calling it "unsettling and distinctly eerie".
+SciFiNow rated the episode three out of five, while commentator James O'Neill found it average, describing it as "another Outer Limits-style" story.
+One review in Dreamwatch Bulletin awarded the episode nine out of ten, commenting: "This story has the Tomblin feel to it: interesting camera angles, weird lighting and sweating guest stars.
+It's a real pity that Martin Landau and Barbara Bain had to be there to spoil it."
+Another review in the same publication called the episode "strangely gripping" even if it "suffers from a lack of clarity and one of those open-mouthed endings".
+Video Watchdog magazine found the visuals suspenseful but the story "nonsensical".
 It criticised a scene in which Zoref absorbs energy in Moonbase Alpha's solarium, commenting that it provided "a convenient way to work some bikini-clad girls into the show".

-John Kenneth Muir, who interprets the story as "a futuristic analogy for demonic possession", describes the episode as "the dividing line between those who appreciate ambiguity in their drama and those who prefer neat little wrap-ups and attempts at explanation."
-He praises the "simple mystery" of the story, arguing that it was made better by the script's decision not to explain the alien force's origins and purpose.
-He also describes the episode as a "visual masterpiece", commending its range of camera angles, use of slow motion and flipped images, and other cinematographic aspects.
+John Kenneth Muir interpreted the story as either "a futuristic analogy for demonic possession" or an updating of the tale of Midas from the Metamorphoses, comparing Zoref's freezing ability to Midas' "golden touch".
+(He also noted that "Zoref" is an anagram of "froze".)
+Muir described the episode as "the dividing line between those who appreciate ambiguity in their drama and those who prefer neat little wrap-ups and attempts at explanation."
+He praised the "simple mystery" of the story, arguing that it was made better by the script's decision not to explain the alien force's origins and motivations.
+He also described the episode as a "visual masterpiece", commending its range of camera angles, use of slow motion and flipped images, and other cinematographic aspects.